Kentucky Wildcats football: Rich Brooks era (2003–2009)

-The team's next head coach was former Oregon head coach Rich Brooks, who was hired in December 2002.
-In his first season, Kentucky finished 4-8 overall with a 1-7 Southeastern Conference record.
-The 2003 season included a seven overtime 71-63 loss to Arkansas at Commonwealth Stadium, later renamed Kroger Field.
+After Morriss's departure, athletics director Mitch Barnhart initially pursued former Georgia head coach Jim Donnan, but Donnan decided not to accept an offer from Barnhart to coach the Wildcats.
+Ultimately, Barnhart turned to former Oregon head coach Rich Brooks, who was hired in December 2002.
+Brooks' hiring was met with skepticism from a significant portion of the Wildcats' fanbase, as he had not coached at the college level in nine years at the time of his hiring and had little to no recruiting ties in the southern United States.
+In his first season, Kentucky finished 4–8 overall with a 1–7 Southeastern Conference record.
+The 2003 season included a seven-overtime 71–63 loss to Arkansas at Commonwealth Stadium, later renamed Kroger Field.
 The Wildcats went on to lose their remaining games against Vanderbilt, University of Georgia, and University of Tennessee.
-Coach Brooks then posted a 2-9 overall and 1-7 conference result in 2004, followed by an improved 3-8 overall and 2-6 SEC conference standing in 2005.
+Coach Brooks then posted a 2–9 overall and 1–7 conference result in 2004, followed by an improved 3–8 overall and 2–6 SEC conference standing in 2005.

 Brooks led the team out of the probationary years to an 8–5 regular season record in 2006, including a memorable upset over the defending SEC champion Georgia, snapping a nine-game losing streak to the Bulldogs.
 Brooks also led the football team to its first bowl game since 1999 and its first bowl game victory since 1984, as Kentucky defeated the Clemson University Tigers 28–20 in the Music City Bowl on December 29, 2006.
 In 2007, the Wildcats were ranked 8th in the nation before a loss to South Carolina on October 4.
-After the loss to South Carolina, Kentucky bounced back on October 13 to defeat the No. 1 LSU 43-37 in a historic triple overtime game.
+After the loss to South Carolina, Kentucky bounced back on October 13 to defeat the No. 1 LSU 43–37 in a historic triple overtime game.

 Brooks took Kentucky to four consecutive bowl games, winning the first three.
 The 2007 Kentucky Wildcats football defeated the Florida State Seminoles 35–28 in the 2007 Music City Bowl in Nashville, Tennessee, on December 31, 2007.
 Quarterback Andre' Woodson was named the Music City Bowl MVP for the second year in a row.
 In 2008, the Wildcats opted to go to the Liberty Bowl instead of the Music City Bowl and defeated Conference USA champion East Carolina 25–19.
 In 2009, Brooks and Kentucky returned to the Music City Bowl, losing in a rematch to Clemson 21–13.
 Brooks retired after seven seasons with a 39–47 overall record.
+Ultimately, Brooks' tenure is held in high regard by the Wildcats despite the losing record and failing to defeat annual opponents Florida, Tennessee and South Carolina during the Brooks era.
+On July 10, 2023, the playing field at Kentucky's new indoor practice facility was named after Rich Brooks and his wife, Karen.